Blogs14 Jul 2025

 To start your meditation journey, these are the three simple types of meditation techniques you can try:

-Mindfulness meditation involves focusing on the present moment without judgement.
-A simple way to start is through a breathing exercise: sit comfortably, close your eyes, and take slow, deep breaths.
+A widely practised form of meditation for stress relief, mindfulness meditation helps you stay present and aware without judgment.
+One easy way to begin is with a basic breathing exercise: sit comfortably, close your eyes, and take slow, deep breaths.
 Focus on the sensation of your breath entering and leaving your body.
 When your mind wanders, gently bring it back to your breath.

 Having someone guide you during meditation can be extremely helpful for those starting out.
 These are typically available on apps and recordings and provide step-by-step instructions on how you can focus on various aspects such as stress reduction, sleep etc.